Hanrui Zhang, PhD

 The goal of the Zhang laboratory is to elucidate the mechanisms and therapeutic implications of macrophage heterogeneity and plasticity in cardiometabolic diseases.

 The Zhang laboratory in the Department of Medicine – Cardiology at Columbia University Irving Medical Center seeks to understand the dynamic role of macrophages in cardiometabolic diseases with the aim of finding novel mechanisms and new treatments.
 The laboratory applies technologies for high-throughput functional genomics, human iPSC and CRISPR gene editing, transgenic mouse models, human genetics, and a variety of cell and molecular techniques.

-The main areas of study in the laboratory include: (1) Functional genomics and mechanistic studies of candidate genes and genetic variants inspired by human genome-wide association studies of cardiometabolic traits; (2) Unbiased CRISPR screen in primary macrophages to discover novel regulators and pathways of macrophage efferocytosis and investigate their roles in atherosclerosis; (3) The role of human macrophage long noncoding RNAs in macrophage biology.
+The main areas of study in the laboratory include: (1) Functional genomics and mechanistic studies of candidate genes and genetic variants inspired by human genome-wide association studies of cardiometabolic traits; (2) Unbiased CRISPR screen in primary macrophages to discover novel regulators and pathways of macrophage efferocytosis and investigate their roles in atherosclerosis; (3) Disease modeling and functional genomic studies in human iPSC-derived macrophages.

 - Shi J, Xue C, Liu W, Zhang H*.
 Differentiation of Human Induced Pluripotent Stem Cells to Macrophages For Disease Modeling and Functional Genomics.
 Current Protocols in Stem Cell Biology.
 2019 Feb;48(1):e74.